e2b-dev/awesome-ai-agents/README.md

 General purpose

 ### Description
+- An experimental open-source attempt to make GPT-4 fully autonomous, with >140k stars on GitHub
 - Chains together LLM "thoughts", to autonomously achieve whatever goal you set
 - Internet access for searches and information gathering
 - Long-term and short-term memory management